Page Tree

 Conclusion

 Organizing the Optimizely CMS 12 page tree requires a design that prioritizes both system performance and editorial clarity.
-By enforcing the 100-item rule, separating logical containers from visual navigation, and leveraging SiteDefinitions for multi-site governance, architects can ensure the CMS remains responsive and manageable as content volume scales.
+By enforcing the 100-item rule, separating logical containers from visual navigation, and leveraging SiteDefinition for multi-site governance, architects can ensure the CMS remains responsive and manageable as content volume scales.